 Tim: You’re welcome.
 I wanted to ask you some questions about your career and your music.
 Also, I want to touch on some of the charity work you’re involved with.
 Hopefully, I will throw you a question or two that may be you don’t get all the time.

 Tim: How many interviews do you do in a year on average?
 You have any idea?

-Chubby: If I have a show I will give an interview, but other than that I don’t.
+Chubby Checker: If I have a show I will give an interview, but other than that I don’t.
 People that are coming to a show or something want to know something and I talk about it.
-But normally, I don’t give interviews but people that are coming to shows that want to know something.
+But normally, I don’t give interviews but people who are coming to shows that want to know something.
 I talk and talk, and tell them what’s going on about my career and “The Twist” of course, and how important that is.
 “The Twist” was born in Georgia.